MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0033-viewdeletionnotallowed.md

 Removing a view which has been published is not allowed because it will break dependent extensions which are referencing or modifying it.

 > [!NOTE]
 > Renaming a view will also trigger this error.
-The AppSourceCop will consider the renamed view as a new view, unrelated to the one defined in the previous version.
+AppSourceCop will consider the renamed view as a new view, unrelated to the one defined in the previous version.

 ## How to fix this diagnostic